 Your letters should come from teachers whose classes you've taken (core classes, such as math and English, are preferable) and/or your school counselor.
 Although you won't be able to read what your teachers have written about you, a good letter will positively address key aspects of your personality and work ethic in a detailed and thoughtful manner.

 Letters of recommendation can play an important role in the admission process but are generally secondary to transcripts, test scores, and resumes.
-According to the NACAC survey, a little more than 40 percent of schools considered both teacher recommendations and counselor recommendations moderately important, while less than one-fifth considered them considerably important.
+According to the NACAC survey, a little more than 40% of schools considered both teacher recommendations and counselor recommendations moderately important, while less than 20% considered them considerably important.

 #6: Additional Test Scores (AP, IB, SAT Subject Test)

-Subject-specific tests, such as AP tests, IB tests, and SAT Subject Tests, differ from the SAT/ACT in that they showcase your mastery of particular skills and subject areas.
-The NACAC survey states that 68 percent of schools said AP and IB tests were of limited or moderate importance.
-So while AP and IB test scores aren’t usually requirements for admission, scoring highly on them could lend a boost to your application.
+The NACAC survey reports that 61% of schools said AP and IB tests were of limited or moderate importance.
+So while AP and IB test scores aren’t usually requirements for admission, scoring highly on them could give a small boost to your application.

 Fewer students take SAT Subject Tests, however, which are only required by certain (selective) schools for admission.
-NACAC states that 63 percent of schools rated SAT Subject Test scores as having no importance at all, indicating that most schools do not ask for these scores.
+NACAC states that 70% of schools rated SAT Subject Test scores as having no importance at all, indicating that most schools do not ask for these scores.

-But for those schools that do require SAT Subject Test scores, you should aim to get high scores on them, particularly if you’re taking any Subject Tests in the field in which you’re planning to major.
+But for the schools that do require (or strongly recommend) SAT Subject Test scores, you should aim to get high scores on them, particularly if you’re taking any Subject Tests in the field in which you’re planning to major.
 Our guide offers a complete list of schools that require or recommend SAT Subject Test scores.

 I wasn't ranked No. 1 at school, but I'm always No. 1 in Mario Kart.